adamdhill/Tools/README.md

 Collection of basic tools, including

-1. Bibliography for papers on experimental methods, behavioral sciences, and law
+1. Bibliography on experimental methods, behavioral sciences, and law
 2. Super simple vimrc file.
 Updated as needed